Wisconsin Bar Exam details

 The written portion is scaled to the MBE, with the MBE weighted 50%.
 The written component of the exam may include performance on the MPT, the MEE, and/or locally developed essay questions.
 The composition and weight of these subcomponents may vary by exam administration.

-A total scaled score of 258 is required to pass.
+A total scaled score of 258 is required to pass the Wisconsin Bar Exam.

 Acceptance of MBE Score